eleda77/eleda77.github.io/docs/vocab_list.md

 **orgulous** - haughty

+**ossified** - having turned into bone or bony tissue; having become rigid or fixed in attitude or position

 **ostler** - a man employed to look after the horses of people staying at an inn
 ### P  {#header-title-16}
 **palestra** - a public place for training or exercise in wrestling or athletics (in Greek antiquity)